agreloe/post-it/README.md

 ## Overview

-This document provides a comprehensive overview of the technical challenge project, including authentication, component development, dashboard generation, handling large datasets, testing, and documentation.
+This document provides a comprehensive overview of the project, including authentication, component development, dashboard generation, handling large datasets, testing, and documentation.
 Each task is described with implementation strategies, design patterns, and relevant approaches.

 ## Task 1: Authentication with Next.js